 Plus any extra add-ins you want to mix in, like chopped nuts or mini chocolate chips.

-How to Make Banana Bread with Sourdough Discard
+How to Make Sourdough Discard Banana Bread

-Mix in the butter, sugar, vanilla extract, baking powder, baking soda, and salt in a large bowl.
+Step One: Mix in the butter, sugar, vanilla extract, baking powder, baking soda, and salt in a large bowl.

 Mix by hand until smooth, about 2 minutes.
-Or use a stand or hand mixer on low speed for 1-2 minutes, until the mixture is smooth.
+Or use a stand or hand mixer on low speed for 1-2 minutes, just until the mixture is smooth.

 Stir in mashed bananas, honey, eggs, and sourdough starter discard.
 Mix until smooth, though there might be small lumps of banana.